uhop/dcl-site/source/docs/inherited_js/inherited/index.md

 1. If a method is present in an `Object`, it will be the last in line of potential super calls.
 2. If a super method throws an exception, it is a programmer's responsibility to catch it, to ignore it, or to pass it through.

 ## FAQ

-### Can I call built-in functions like that?
+### Can I call built-in functions with `inherited()`?

 Yes.